paulbricman/paulbricman.github.io/_pages/contact.md

 \<first name\> \<last name\> \<at\> protonmail \<dot\> com

-- I'm currently **not** looking for job opportunities.
-- I usually respond to emails on weekends.
 - I have no Twitter, Facebook, Instagram, or Linkedin accounts.
 Reddit is next.